 We operate all 12 months of the year, including our harsh northern Ontario winter months.
 We have provided customers with exceptional service by constructing high-quality water wells throughout the Greater Sudbury area, including Lively, Chelmsford, Val Caron, Hanmer, Garson, Espanola and beyond.
-Our complete service area includes all of Ontario.
+Our complete service area includes most of Ontario.

 We skillfully drill wells for newly built residential homes, replacement wells for existing homes, wells for commercial companies and wells for new housing developments.
 We also install residential and commercial geothermal wells and irrigation wells.

 We're proud to be using state-of-the-art drilling equipment that enables us to drill a well just about anywhere, regardless of your geographical location.
 Our drills are on tracks, which allow us to access areas truck-mounted drills won't go.
 We can even drill water wells on islands.
 Call us today, and we'll be happy to answer any questions you might have.

 It is important to know that not all wells are created equal.
 At Rhude Well Drilling, we pride ourselves on providing our customers with high-quality water wells constructed with superior materials and built to last for generations.
 We will help you determine what type of well best fits your needs.
 We'll also help determine the precise location to drill, the size and installation of your water pump, and, if necessary, help you select the best water treatment system for your home or building.
 Our mission is to handle all your water needs from the ground up and guide you through each step of the process.

 Ready to start a project?CONTACT US